 Businesses in Bellefonte prepared for the crush of spectators.
 Brother's New York Style Pizzeria planned to open at 7 a.m. -- four hours earlier than usual -- to serve breakfast pizza and coffee.

-"Tomorrow, some people say with `This thing that's going on downtown, we're not going to go anywhere close to there,"' said pizzeria owner Armando Maldonado.
+say with `This thing that's going on downtown, we're not going to go anywhere close to there,"' said pizzeria owner Armando Maldonado.
 "It's the courthouse, it has to happen here.
-For the food business, it'll be better as long as we have people
+For the food business, it'll be better as long as we have people here."

 One block down, Mitch Bradley, the owner of the Victorian House Antiques & Artisan Gallery, planned to arrive early to take his own pictures of the spectacle.

 "I think a lot of people are going to come to town, just curious onlookers," said Bradley, a Penn State graduate wearing a gray, hooded Penn State sweatshirt.

 He said he hoped that once the visitors had taken a look at the courthouse, they might go shopping around town.

 "But I don't know," he said, "nothing like this has ever happened here."

 For more information on preventing child sexual assault and abuse and for how some online sources are reacting to the Penn State Scandal check out Darkness to Light .